1st September – 22 October 2019. Creative Talent Artists in Residence at Bamboo Curtain Studios, Zhuwei, Taipei, Taiwan. http://bambooculture.com/en

 We held a workshop where participants learnt how to bake traditional moon cakes and hand made individual moulds.
 The workshop was a place for discussion around food, tradition and consumerist culture.
 Why aren’t these traditional cakes handmade any more?
 Is there value in making more time to make?
 The Cakes were taken as an offering to participants on the Plum Tree Community Hike on 29th September.

 Presentations / Workshops and other events during our residency:

 - Presentation of our work at Taipei Annual, Taipei Expo.
 7th Sept. https://avat-art.org/taiwanannual2019

 - Attendance at seminar “In Art We Care: Eco-Sustainable Action”, Taipei Artist Village.
 24th Sept. http://bambooculture.com/en/civicrm/event/info?reset=1&id=151 Speakers Margaret Shui Founder of BCS and Wu Mali, artist (an overview of the eco-art actions carried out by BCS in the past), Marie le Sourd, Secretary General of On The Move Network and Zhou Ganoderma ; Eco Artist / Researcher.
 The workshop session covered; creating new relationships with water, ways of responding to ecological difficulties within the cultural environment and the challenges and value of international networks for ecological art and action.

-- Cultural / Environmental Action: Hiking the Plum Tree Creek and demonstration of casting technique to community gathering.
+- Cultural / Environmental Action: Hiking the Plum Tree Creek, testing water quality and demonstration of casting technique to community gathering.
 29th Sept. http://bambooculture.com/en/civicrm/event/info?reset=1&id=152

 - Attending Fridays for Future Climate Action, Taipei.
 27th Sept.
 Speaking about Scotland’s response to Climate Emergency.